tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ]
 ```

-## Consume routes in frontend
+## Consume routes in the frontend

 In this section, we will be consuming data with using our React components.
 We will show how to create a client side route to add/render custom components within the application.

 First lets cleanup unwanted code

-* Go to `components/pages` folder in `src`, delete all component files under this directory
+* Go to the `components/pages` folder in `src` and delete all component files under this directory
-* Delete folder `components/form`
+* Delete the folder `components/form`
-* Go to `pages` folder in `test`, delete all test files under this directory
+* Go to the `pages` folder in `test` and delete all test files under this directory
-* Go to `utils` folder and remove the contents of `api.ts` file
+* Go to the `utils` folder and remove the contents of the `api.ts` file

 ### Add models

 * Go to `Models.ts`
-* Delete existing model interfaces Add our request and response models
+* Delete existing model interfaces
+* Add our request and response models

 Typescript
 : @@snip [Models.ts](../../../../frontend/src/models/Models.ts) { #add-models }

 ### Add Fetch

-Implement the following methods to consume data from our POST and GET routes in `api.ts` file.
+Implement the the following methods to consume data from our POST and GET routes in the `api.ts` file.

 For POST Route